Carlton North - Princes Hill

 The level of cultural diversity witnessed in Carlton North - Princes Hill was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Carlton North-Primes Hill showed above-average cultural diversity, with 23.4% of its population born overseas and 14.8% speaking a language other than English at home.
-Christianity was the dominant religion, comprising 28.4%.
-Judaism, however, was overrepresented at 1.1%, compared to 0.8% in Greater Melbourne.
+Carlton North-Princes Hill, surveyed in June-August 2016, exhibited above-average cultural diversity with 23.4% of its population born overseas and 14.8% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 28.4%.
+Judaism, at 1.1%, was slightly higher than Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity